-While that’s happening, combine the coconut aminos, sesame oil, honey, minced garlic, ground ginger, sambal oelek, salt and pepper together in a glass measuring cup; mix vigorously with a fork or flat whisk until well combined.
+While that’s happening, combine the coconut aminos, sesame oil, maple syrup, minced garlic, ground ginger, sambal oelek, salt and pepper together in a glass measuring cup; mix vigorously with a fork or flat whisk until well combined.

 …then add the green beans and saute them until they are cooked to your liking, about 5 minutes total.

 If you want to laugh a little, here’s me trying to capture a nice action shot of the green beans in mid-air.

 All that does for me is make me realize that perhaps I should invest in new grates for my gas range… these ones are starting to show serious signs of age!
 Or maybe I should get a new range, altogether!
 HA!
 I like that idea much better!

 As for the frozen action shot, I think I still need to work on that…

 I probably better stick with photographing the beans while they’re calmly resting at the bottom of the wok!